1NoOne1/ansible-racadm/Readme_OVA_VM.md

 * **Change user : `ansible` password  by typing `passwd ansible`.** Current password for user `ansible` is `ChangeMe1!`.**

 ### Assuming that everything went smooth and we can access the VM from outside the vCenter using Putty connection.
 Please do the following for the Host-Prep using ansible and racadm.

+**Please Download all these files and places them under the `/home/ansible` directory with the same exact directory structure. **
+* Once you Logged into the user as `root`, check the `/etc/sudoers` file.
+If anything needs to be changed, please do so.
+* Switch user to ansible using `su - ansible`.
+Currently user `ansible` is set as `ansible ALL=(ALL) NOPASSWD: ALL`.
+Change it, if you want to be prompted for each time when `sudo` is used.
+* Make sure we are in the user `ansible` home directory. `/home/ansible`
+* The first file we are going to edit is `inventory/hosts_prod`:
+  * `vi /home/ansible/inventory/hosts_prod` : This is the file which holds all the inventory information of the servers in all the racks.
+It is divided into 620, 730 server groups and further divided into sub groups based on the racks.
+  * Please enter the information in the following order : `<DNS NAME FOR IDRAC> ansible_host=<IP ADDRESS of idrachost1> idrac_racname=<idrachost1 name from DNS> model=<idrachost1 SERVER MODEL>`.